 MathFactLab DIY Video-Based Professional Development Guide

-This is a general-purpose guide for those introducing MathFactLab to faculty or colleagues.
-It is designed so that it can be used in a variety of settings, from large group to individual.
-The below tutorial videos can be used as a training-for-the-trainer or could be shown directly to those who will be using the program.
+The tutorial videos below can be used as a training-for-the-trainer or could be shown directly to those who will be using the program.

 Table of Contents